-Saka Dava Festival is observed on April 15th of the Tibetan calendar.
+Saga Dawa Festival is observed on April 15th of the Tibetan calendar.
 This day is said to be the birthday of Sakyamuni, the Great Buddha, and the day he died and became a Buddha as well as the day of the arrival of Princess Wencheng (the queen to Songtsen Gampo, a great Tibetan king of the 7th century AD) in Lhasa.
 Many religious activities are held this day.
 People walk out of their houses and circumambulate around the Jokhang Temple

-Shoton Festival, which means yogurt banquet in Tibetan, is the liveliest festival of summer.
+Also known as yogurt banquet in Tibetan, Shoton Festival is the liveliest festival of summer.
 In the past, lamas locked themselves away in their monasteries during this season to devote themselves entirely to Buddhism for a month.
 When their devotions were over, lamas left the monastery to receive donations from the locals.

 Harvest Festival, or Ongkor in Tibetan, often follows the Shoton Festival.
 It is a festival mainly celebrated in rural areas to pray for a good harvest.
 On this day, farmers put on their best clothes, carry harvest pagodas made from the ears of highland barley and wheat and circle around their fields beating drums, chanting holy songs and dancing.
 Then they will gather, drinking Chang and yak butter tea.
 In some areas, there are other activities as well, such as horse races, archery competitions and performances of Tibetan Opera.
 After the Harvest Festival, farmers will be busy harvesting their crops.